Aribeth07/aribeth07.github.io/source/_posts/post/karma-police-en-cn/index.md

 Her Hitler hairdo is making me feel ill
 And we have crashed her party
 This is what you'll get
-This is what you'll get
-This is what you'll get
 When you mess with us

 Karma police
 I've given all I can, it's not enough
 I've given all I can
 but we're still on the payroll
-This is what you'll get
-This is what you'll get
 This is what you'll get
 When you meeeeeeeeeeess with us